How Much do Lawyers Make in South Africa? | Salary Insights

 During training, income varies from none in the case of advocates to a stipend or a salary in the case of candidate attorneys.

-The most current reliable breakdown of entry-level LLB degree holders’ salaries is found in the Robert Walters Annual Salary Survey of 2022:
+The latest reliable breakdown of salaries for entry-level LLB degree holders can be found in the Robert Walters Annual Salary Survey for 2022.

 (Robert Walters Annual Salary Survey, 2022)